This article details how cohort, course and class lists work at Wharton, and how to use them.

 - YY: the year (e.g. 22, 23, 24)

 - TT: the term (e.g. 30 ; Spring = 10, Summer = 20, Fall = 30)

 So, for example, Accounting 1010 Section 001 in Fall of 2022 becomes:

 Cohort lists are no longer available for alumni.
 If you are a Wharton Magazine Class Notes correspondent who has used these lists for outreach to your class, please contact the Alumni magazine at firstname.lastname@example.org for updated outreach guidelines.

-If you need help with Classlists or receive an error, contact Academic Computing Services.
+If you need help with Classlists or receive an error, contact your Wharton Computing representative.